ml-retrospectives/icml2020/_pages/01_call.md

 description: ICBINB@NeurIPS 2020
 ---

-Understanding counter-intuitive results is essential, but under-valued, in an increasingly competitive and fast-paced research environment.
-This workshop aims to rescue papers with fresh and powerful insights that would otherwise fall into the graveyard of forgotten papers.
-Such works might be high-hanging fruits in the tree of science, and are often those that need help the most.
-Benefits from this workshop include:
-1. encouraging transparency and rigor in the scientific process
-2. sparing time of researchers by documenting failed attempts
-3. opening new research directions by identifying unexpected behaviors.

 We welcome papers presenting surprising empirical results that do not match a priori intuition nor theoretical expectations, or that highlight failure modes of current approaches.
 Code sharing is strongly encouraged.
 Submissions will concentrate on anomalies in:
 + *Data*: idiosyncratic aspects of a dataset that affect the outcome in an unexpected way
 + *Modeling*: simplistic or misspecified model assumptions